csyhuang/hn2016_falwa/docs/source/index.rst

 Package Installation
 ------------------------------

-This current version works in both Python 2.7 and 3.x.
+This current version works for Python 3.x.
 Note that since v0.3.0, some functions have backend in Fortran.
-You will need a fortran compiler (e.g. `gfortran <http://hpc.sourceforge.net/>`_) to implement the installation.
+To build the package from source, you need a fortran compiler (e.g. `gfortran <http://hpc.sourceforge.net/>`_) to implement the installation.

 Since the package is still being actively developed, please use the *develop* mode for installation.